tamas-fekete/bmp/README.md

 compile: gcc bmp.c canvas.c

 Very very simple raytracer draws a sphere on the screen with one light source.
 The code really needs some serious cleaning and tidying.?.

+ Goal: Do the steps described here: https://github.com/ssloy/tinyraytracer/wiki/Part-1:-understandable-raytracing

 idea:
  - need an add_sphere function.
 Adds a sphere to a global tree which sorts the spheres in POV closeness.